What is a Medical Transcriptionist?

-Medical Transcriptionist Definition Transcribe medical reports recorded by physicians and other healthcare practitioners using various electronic devices, covering office visits, emergency room visits, diagnostic imaging studies, operations, chart reviews, and final summaries.
+Medical Transcriptionist Example Transcribe medical reports recorded by physicians and other healthcare practitioners using various electronic devices, covering office visits, emergency room visits, diagnostic imaging studies, operations, chart reviews, and final summaries.
 Transcribe dictated reports and translate abbreviations into fully understandable form.
 Edit as necessary and return reports in either printed or electronic form for review and signature, or correction.

-Life As a Medical Transcriptionist
+A Day in the Life of a Medical Transcriptionist

 - Decide which information should be included or excluded in reports.

 - Distinguish between homonyms and recognize inconsistencies and mistakes in medical terms, referring to dictionaries, drug references, and other sources on anatomy, physiology, and medicine.